 - Download Google Earth and spend enough time with it to make an image of the ocean floor.
 In particular, look at the bathymetry around a mid-ocean ridge spreading center.
 Paste your image into a word processing document as noted above.
 Note that you should look at parts 3 and 4 before you complete this.

 - In your document, comment briefly on how seafloor depth and morphology varies with increasing distance from a mid-ocean ridge spreading center.
 For example, I'm hoping you'll produce an image in part 1 that will tie-in with the article noted above.
+(Can you find some of the features they discuss?
+If you can, describe where they are.
+If not, or if you aren't sure, think about any differences in our ability to image the sea floor now versus when the paper in part 1 was written.)
 Think big, don't limit yourself to a few km from the spreading ridge; consider seafloor morphology at the scale of an entire ocean basin, like this example image of the Ocean Basin.

 - Look at the Crustal Age Poster from NOAA.
 Download the image, take a screen shot, or use another approach to make a map of the ocean floor showing seafloor age.
 Add one or two other features to your map, and describe in a few sentences whether you could use a Web site like this in one of your classes.
 Paste your images into the word processing doc along with your comments.